-nique role occupational therapists have in supporting children and young cover from Long Covid.
+This explanation and provide occupational therapists have in supporting children and young people man according to the cover from Long Covid.

-Generation 1 the may enable a children and young people to take part in activities, roles and routines that all important to them and the people who support them, at home, school and elsewhere.
+Grand ion the sy enable children and young people to take part in activities, roles and routines that all important to them and the people who support them, at home, school and elsewhere.
 Occupational therapists understand the complex interaction between physical, cognitive and mental health.
 They can work across and within health, education and social care to support children and young people affected by Long Covid.
 Young people with Long Covid are best supported by a multidisciplinary team with the skills to address a wide range of needs.